 Site ResponsibilityThis site is being addressed through federal, state, and potentially responsible parties' actions.

 Threats and ContaminantsThe site is contaminated with PCBs, a hazardous substance and probable human carcinogen.
-It has been estimated that the river sediments contain over 120,000 pounds of PCBs, and the five unconfined disposal areas situated on the river banks contain millions of cubic yards of PCB-contaminated waste.
+It has been estimated that the river sediments contain more than 120,000 pounds of PCBs, and the five unconfined disposal areas situated on the river banks contain millions of cubic yards of PCB-contaminated waste.

-EPA’s cleanup approach for the Kalamazoo River is to first eliminate ongoing sources of PCBs, which includes the exposed paper wastes along the river banks and flood plain soils (or impoundments), and then to address in-stream sediments.
+EPA’s general cleanup approach for the Kalamazoo River is to first eliminate ongoing sources of PCBs, which includes the existing landfill OUs and paper mill properties (to ensure they are not a source of PCBs to the river) as well as exposed paper wastes along the river banks and flood plain soils (or impoundments), and then to address in-stream sediments.
 The exposed paper wastes are located behind State-owned and privately-owned dams along the river.
-Before evaluating cleanup options for in-stream sediments, EPA will investigate upstream sources of PCBs and evaluate the existing landfill OUs and paper mill properties to ensure they are not a source of PCBs to the river.
 Generally, EPA's cleanup will begin upstream and work downstream on a reach-by-reach and dam-to-dam basis.